VadimUkraine/VideoList/README.md

-To run the FE and BE simultaneously in develop mode - you need to type the command -  # npm run client To run the FE and BE simultaneously in build mode - you need to type the command - # npm run prod
+To run the FE and BE simultaneously in develop mode - you need to type the command:
+# npm run client
+To run the FE and BE simultaneously in build mode - you need to type the command"
+# npm run prod

 # About project structure